-It's safe to say VO2 Max is all the rage in wearable tech.
+It's safe to say VO2 Max is all the rage in wearable tech right now.
 It's been a focus of high-end sports watches for a while, but now it's going mainstream on the latest fitness trackers.

 Fitbit has chosen it as the basis for its "Cardio Fitness" score on the Fitbit Charge 2, and Garmin has brought the VO2 Max skills from its GPS sports watches into its Fitbit-rivalling Vivosmart 3 wearable and now the Apple Watch is getting some Vo2 Max love too.
 What was once a metric for elite athletes is fast becoming a figure that weekend park runners are being conditioned to obsess over.

 But what exactly is VO2 Max?
 How useful is it as a measure of overall fitness and, most importantly, can you trust a fitness tracker or smartwatch to give you an accurate reading?

 We delve into the murky world of VO2 Max and enlist the help of Garmin's Fitness and Wellness product manager, Shane Harman.

 What is VO2 Max?